S-TJones/Blog-Site-INFO2180-Lab2-/README.md

 # info2180-lab2

-This is my second lab in the course Web Development I.
+# INFO2180 Lab 2
+This is Lab 2 for Shemar Jones